graham-pinti/vt-medicaid-pmpm-multi-year-analysis/SFY2025/README.md

 ![Cost Impact by MEG](cost_impact_by_meg.png)

-Every category shows a dollar impact in the same direction, consistent with a portfolio-wide cost-intensity shift rather than a few isolated outliers.
+Nearly every category shows a dollar impact in the same direction, consistent with a portfolio-wide cost-intensity shift rather than a few isolated outliers.

 ![Enrollment vs PMPM Variance](enroll_var_v_pmpm_var_by_meg.png)